Public Data on Gasoline Fuel Quality Properties

 EPA’s gasoline standards programs are designed to address ground level ozone or “smog” and to reduce toxic emissions from the fuel burned in cars and trucks.

 Create your own analysis by exploring the dataset in either the chart or the table below.
-Select the parameter (sulfur, benzene, RVP, etc.) of interest and then choose a filter (year, month, VOC control, etc.) to customize the output.
+Select the parameter (sulfur, benzene, RVP, etc.) of interest.
+To display annual averages for each property, right-click on the chart and select 'View Chart'.
+Right-click on the view of data and select View chart to go back to the visualization.
 For more information on any of the properties, see the list of definitions at the bottom of this webpage.

 About the Data

 - Batch data properties are measured at refineries and import facilities.
-CG properties only include the effect of a portion of the total ethanol which is blended into CG at terminals downstream of refineries and import facilities.
+CG properties do not fully account for the effect of blending with ethanol at terminals downstream of refineries and import facilities.
 RFG properties include the effect of all ethanol which is blended into RFG at terminals downstream of refineries and import facilities, because refiners and importers of RFG must account for downstream-blended ethanol in their reported gasoline property data.

 - The volumes which appear for various properties are the volumes for which that property was actually reported for each batch (including property values of zero).
 Volumes will differ for different properties because some properties are not reported at all (i.e. left blank) for some batches.
 For example, in 2017, a sulfur content was reported for batches totaling 122.88 billion gallons of gasoline, but an ethanol content was reported for batches totaling only 92.76 billion gallons of gasoline.